abcxyz/abc/README.md

   the diffs made by each step as git commits in a tmp git repository.
-If you want to see the git logs and diffs with your usual git commands, please navigate to the tmp folder, otherwise you will need to use a git flag `--git-dir=path/to/tmp/debug/folder` for each of your command.
+If you want to see the git logs and diffs with your usual git commands, please navigate to the tmp folder, otherwise you will need to use a git flag `--git-dir=path/to/tmp/debug/folder` for your commands.
 A warn log will show you where the tmp repository is.

-  Note that you must have git installed to use this flag.
+  Note: you must have git installed to use this flag.

 - `--debug-scratch-contents`: for template authors, not regular users.
 This will print the filename of every file in the scratch directory after executing each